jaimeMF/youtube-dl-api-server/README.md

 It really easy to setup your own service:

 * If you want to run the API on GAE, you just need to change the application value in `app.yaml`.
-* You can run `python youtube_dl_server.py` if you prefer to run in other server.
+* You can run `python -m youtube_dl_server` if you prefer to run in other server.
 See [webapp quick start](http://webapp-improved.appspot.com/tutorials/quickstart.nogae.html) for setting the environment.

 ######Status

-The changes are tested in Travis using the `youtube_dl_server.py`:
+The changes are tested in Travis using the `youtube_dl_server/server.py` server:

 [![Build Status](https://travis-ci.org/jaimeMF/youtube-dl-api-server.png?branch=master)](https://travis-ci.org/jaimeMF/youtube-dl-api-server)